sooraj-24/Bus_ticketing_application/README.md

 - Cash-based transactions only
 - Insufficient information about ticket vacancies

+The Bus Ticketing System consists of two applications, one for the students and the other one for the conductors.
+You can access the conductor application here - https://github.com/sooraj-24/Bus_ticketing_app-Conductor

 ## Features

 - A virtual queuing system that operates on a first-come, first-served basis.